 Other German facts

-Germany is the fifth largest country in Europe, covering an area of 357,022 square kilometres; only the Ukraine, France, Spain and Sweden are bigger.
+Germany is the fifth largest country in Europe, covering an area of 357,022 square kilometers; only Ukraine, France, Spain and Sweden are bigger.
 Since reunification, there have been 16 länder or federal states.
-There are three city states – Berlin, Hamburg and Bremen – and 13 regions: Baden-Württemberg, Bavaria, Brandenburg, Hesse, Mecklenburg-Western Pomerania, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia.
+There are three city states – Berlin, Hamburg, and Bremen – and 13 regions: Baden-Württemberg, Bavaria, Brandenburg, Hesse, Mecklenburg-Western Pomerania, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein, and Thuringia.

-Germany shares borders with nine other countries: Denmark, Poland, the Czech Republic, Austria, Switzerland, France, Belgium, Luxembourg and the Netherlands.
+Germany shares borders with nine other countries: Denmark, Poland, Czechia, Austria, Switzerland, France, Belgium, Luxembourg and the Netherlands.

 About two-thirds of the population are Christian, split evenly between Protestant and Catholic, but you’ll find more Protestants in the north and more Catholics in the south.
 There are around 4 million Muslims and 100,000 Jews.

-Germany has high levels of employment: in 2016, more than half of people aged 15–64 had a paid job (43.3m people) and unemployment dipped to a record low of 4.2 percent.
-Youth unemployment was also one of the lowest in the EU at 7.7 percent.
+Germany has high levels of employment: in 2016, more than half of people aged 15–64 had a paid job (43.3 million people) and unemployment dipped to a record low of 4.2%.
+Youth unemployment was also one of the lowest in the EU at 7.7%.
 Men are primarily in full-time work, while women, especially those with pre-school children, often work part-time.
 However, Germany only adopted a minimum wage in 2015 for the first time.